 Recording of Fungi species has begun with approximately 30 species recorded to date.
 Fungi are most frequent and noticeable on decaying logs and twigs on the woodland floor such as candlesnuff fungus Xylaria hypoxylon and jelly ear Auricula auricula-judae.

 The bryophyte feature of interest is the epiphyte assemblages.
 The most unusual moss recorded at the site is slender bristle-moss Orthotrichum tenellem.
 This has only been recorded in a few locations in Surrey and could be said to be rare in Surrey.

-Lepidoptera are represented by several of the more common open countryside species present with the strong flight of the yellow leaf shaped winged brimstone butterfly being the earliest to be seen on a sunny March day.
-Other species include orange tip Anthoscharis cardamines, speckled wood Parage aegeria, comma Polygonia c-album and holly blue Celastrina argiolus and have been observed.
-These are commonly seen across the woodland particularly along the more open grassland and glade areas.
+Lepidoptera are represented by several of the more common open countryside species, with the strong flight of the yellow leaf shaped winged brimstone butterfly being the earliest to be seen on a sunny March day.
+Other species include orange tip Anthocharis cardamines, speckled wood Parage aegeria, comma Polygonia c-album and holly blue Celastrina argiolus have been observed.
+These are commonly seen across the woodland, particularly along the more open grassland and glade areas.

 Mammals include wood mouse Apodemus sylvaticus, common shrew Sorex aranaeus, field vole Microtus agrestis, fox Vulpes vulpes and one or two roe deer Capreolus capreolus.
 An early evening stroll might encounter bats such as common pipistrelle Pipistrellus pipistrellus and soprano pipistrelle Pipistrellus pygmaeus.